To keep everyone involved in Dreams safe during the pandemic, we follow all CDC guidelines when considering and fulfilling Dream requests.

 Westerlay OrchidsFounded in 1978 as Westerlay Roses, Westerlay Orchids is a family-owned and operated commercial grower of orchids located in Carpinteria, California.
 The company was started by Joe Overgaag following his emigration from the Netherlands to Carpinteria, and later he earned the distinction of being among the first in the nation to widely apply hydroponic growing technology to flowers.
 Website: http://www.westerlayorchids.com/

-We are also looking for florists across the country who would like to donate their time and floral arrangements, and deliver them to hospitals, hospices, cancer centers and other places to people who could benefit from a bouquet to brighten their day.
+We are also looking for florists across the country and volunteers in the Santa Barbara area who would like to donate their time and floral arrangements, and deliver them to Dream recipients and their families.

 Dream Foundation’s Flower Empower recipients’ joy is enough to justify our work, but the healing power of flowers is proven to have a positive effect on health and well-being.
 Several studies confirm the positive impact that flowers have on the emotional wellness of medical patients including: